Anushervon Rakhmanov: Murders

-In October 2014, Rakhmanov wandered the city center at night, peering through the windows of houses in search of a potential victim he could rob.
+In October 2014, Rakhmanov wandered the city centre at night, peering through the windows of houses in search of a potential victim he could rob.
 He stopped in front of a house on Bashilovskaya Street, near the Savyolovsky Railway Station, pressing the intercom button and awaiting the tenant to open the door.
-Instead of mugging the man, Anushervon thought that it would be safer to rob one of the apartments, and laid in waiting until the man went back to the elevator.
+Instead of mugging the man, Anushervon thought that it would be safer to rob one of the apartments, and lay in waiting until the man went back to the elevator.
 He then quickly snuck up the stairs, setting on a random door, putting on his rubber gloves beforehand, and ringing the doorbell.
-It is unclear under exactly what pretense the owner, a 50-year-old woman, opened the door for him: according to one claim, he introduced himself as a Mosgaz employee, and in another, as a downstairs neighbor.
+It is unclear under exactly what pretence the owner, a 50-year-old woman, opened the door for him: according to one claim, he introduced himself as a Mosgaz employee, and in another, as a downstairs neighbour.
 But nevertheless, he was let into the apartment.
 After inspecting the residence for some time, the woman began to grow suspicious of Rakhmanov, who pulled out a knife and began stabbing her.
 The victim managed to survive long enough to tell him that there were 140,000 rubles hidden in a cache, which Anushervon stole and then fled the premises.
 He caught a taxi, bought himself a new jacket and some Spice, and returned to his parents' house, acting as if nothing had happened.

 By early December, he had spent all of the stolen rubles on Spice and alcohol, with the harsh withdrawal prompting him to go hunting once again.
 On December 5, he knocked on the door of an apartment on Nagatinskaya Street, introducing himself as a Mosgaz employee who needed to check the pipe system.
 He was welcomed in by 52-year-old Elena Zarubina, who felt safe around the stranger, as her husband Anatoly (52), son Alexei (27) and elderly mother Elena were inside with her.
 Unlike the previous crime, Rakhmanov took his time, chatting with Alexei on the balcony.
 Then, he took out the knife and stabbed him, before moving on to kill the younger Elena, and finally Anatoly and the elder Elena, who were both fast asleep.
 After ransacking the apartment and stealing 70,000 rubles, he released one of the gas valves, expecting that an explosion would occur and destroy the evidence, but that did not happen.

 Following the brutal murder of the family, Anushervon laid low for two months.
 Despite the fact that his addictions prevented him from thinking clearly, he was successful in avoiding the authorities, who by then were aware that a serial offender was on the prowl in the city.
 He managed to obtain a fake passport, and signed into the Sevastopol Hotel, where he would reside until his arrest.